haganenorekenjutsushi/torrentbox-config/readme.md

 # torrentbox example config
-This example config demonstrates the necessary config to use the torrentbox cookbook you will need to:
+This example config demonstrates the necessary config to use the [torrentbox cookbook](https://github.com/haganenorekenjutsushi/torrentbox)
+The steps below assume a blank installation of Ubuntu 14.04

+## Usage

 1. Install Chef using wget to download and dpkg -i  to install the .deb file
 2. Package from berks on your computer with chef-dk installed using "berks package"